Summer in Beijing September 12th 2011 Hi,

 Asia » China » Beijing » Chaoyang district » Dongzhimen For centuries China stood as a leading civilization, outpacing the rest of the world in the arts and sciences, but in the 19th and early 20th centuries, the country was beset by civil unrest, major famines, military defeats, and foreign occupation.
 A... ... read more

-This blog will be what it says in the title: The Great Walsh of China - an Irish Grannie in China.
+This blog is what it says in the title: The Great Walsh of China - an Irish grannie in China and beyond.

 That's me - I'm a "mature traveller" which means I'm on the sunny side of 65 and I've been getting around a lot in recent years.
 My five kids have grown up and are scattered throughout the Western world.
-I now have four delightful grandchildren.
+I now have five delightful grandchildren.
 For some years I've been taking overseas assignments so I can see the world and meet the people in a way I could never afford as a tourist.
 I first came to China in March 2011 to do an office job in Beijing.
-I had a great life but had to retire in J... full info
+I had a great life but had to retir... full info